raviranjan0/AI-Assitant/README.md

 # AI Assistant Website

 An AI-powered assistant website that interacts with users, answers queries, and provides useful information in real-time.
-Built with HTML, CSS, JavaScript, and powered by advanced AI technologies......
+Built with HTML, CSS, JavaScript, and powered by advanced AI technologies.....

 ## Features